LuisGit/PhunwareTest/Readme.txt

 This file has general information.

 3rd Party frameworks used:
 Using CocoaPods for handling frameworks versions / updates.
+Please run pod install to download dependencies.

 -AFNetworking: This library is used to retrieve efficiently different kind of resources from an end point / Api system.
 In the case a feed changes it's format (JSON / XML / Others) it can be easy set up to handle new format.
 -Reachability: This library is used to let the system know if there's connectivity to the internet,